SecOpsPete/SecOpsPete/README.md

 🚀 **Cybersecurity Analyst | Engineering Enthusiast **

-I’m passionate about securing systems and solving real-world problems through hands-on projects.
-My portfolio highlights how I apply cybersecurity tools and frameworks to improve threat detection, vulnerability management, and operational resilience.
+Driven by curiosity and a hands-on mindset, I specialize in securing systems and enhancing operational resilience.
+My work focuses on applying cybersecurity tools, frameworks, and analytical techniques to strengthen threat detection, streamline vulnerability management, and translate complex security challenges into practical solutions.

 ---